About Song Contest

 Each Song Contest has a theme that guides song selection and the Hōʻike performances.
 A theme might focus on songs sharing a particular motif, celebrate the anniversary of an important cultural event, or pay tribute to a renowned Hawaiian composer.
 For example, the 2013 Song Contest featured songs written about keiki, the 2012 Song Contest celebrated the 125th anniversary of Kamehameha Schools, and the 2011 Song Contest honored the compositions of Irmgard Farden Aluli.

-Student directors, sometimes called song leaders, guide their classes in rehearsals and serve as conductor for their Song Contest performance.
-Directors are elected every year by their class in a special assembly where they "audition" by conducting a song.
+Song directors, sometimes called song leaders, are students who guide their classes in rehearsals and serve as conductor for their Song Contest performance.
+Directors are elected every year by their peers in a special assembly where they "audition" by conducting a song in front of the entire class.
 Freshmen elect only one director (for co-ed), while sophomores, juniors, and seniors elect 3 directors (for co-ed, men, and women).

 Director candidates who aren't elected, usually seniors, often go on to direct the mass number performances at Song Contest, such as Hawaiʻi Ponoʻī, the Doxology, and Kamehameha March/Waltz.